crodriguezvega/go-knapsackcrypto/README.md

 Implementation of knapsack crypto systems in Go.

+Run the test: `go test -v ./...`

 ## Schemes

-### Basic Merkle-Hellman knapsack public-key encryption
+### Basic & Multiple-iterated Merkle-Hellman knapsack public-key encryption

+Basic is single-iterated, so `iterations` is `1`.
+For multiple-iterated, choose `iterations` greater than `1`.

 References:
 - Chapter 6 of "An Introduction to Mathematical Cryptography" by Jeffrey Hoffstein, Jill Pipher and J.H Silverman.